 February 26 @ 9:30 am11:00 am

 with the KSO’s Newport Ragtime Band

-To register for this free program please complete the reservation form. (click here to download PDF)
+To register for this free program please complete the reservation form.
+(Rags to Riches Form 2019)

-The KSO’s Newport Ragtime Band celebrates Black History Month with a performance and slide show that surveys the roots of American musical heritage.
+Celebrate Black History Month with this exceptional cross-curricular opportunity.
+A performance and slide show by the KSO’s Newport Ragtime Band surveys the roots of American musical heritage.
 The program offers ragtime, blues and early jazz from 1895-1932, featuring tunes by legendary African American musicians/composers Scott Joplin, James Reese Europe, W.C.
 Handy, Jelly Roll Morton, Eubie Blake and others.
 Also, learn how Cincinnati composers contributed to this genre of music.
-Limited opportunities are available for this 9-piece group to travel to schools with auditoriums.
+Attendees can also tour the National Underground Railroad Freedom Center before or after the concert free of charge.

 The KSO does not offer transportation to concerts.
 To assist schools with arranging transportation to these concerts we encourage you to click the links provided for resources available to schools in our area: ArtsLinks located in Cincinnati has an ArtsBus program for schools located within the I-275 Beltway, and Target offers field trip grants to fund the cost of buses.

 The Q & A session following the concert gives students and teachers the opportunity to ask questions of any musician or the conductor.
 Admission is free but registration is required.
-The 2016-17 Education Series is supported in part by a grant from the Elsa H. Sule Foundation, The Nellie Leaman Taft Foundation and the Charles H. Dater Foundation.
+The 2018-19 Education Series is supported in part by a grant from the Charles H. Dater Foundation, Elsa H. Sule Foundation, R.C.
+Durr Foundation, Andrew Jergens Foundation and the Maxwell Weaver Foundation.

 “Very well organized; quality of performance was excellent!
 Loved the powerpoint.” — Berna T., Bowling Middle School